 Millions of personal computers still run on Windows 7, which means a tremendous number of users need to hurry and make the upgrade.
 After the end of life kicks in, many PCs will no longer be compatible with outdated operating software.
 A modern OS like Windows 10 will keep your workstations performing at peak levels, preventing frustrating downtime and expensive repair projects.

 4. Compromised Email Scams

 Businesses still operating with Windows 7 most likely aren’t investing much in security awareness training.
 This makes it easy for hackers to prey on users, and it’s often through their inboxes.
 The Windows 7 version of Outlook has a security deficit, making it easier for spam, phishing traps, and malware viruses to get in.
 And once a hacker invades your network, they’ll have a clear gateway to your data.

-Enhance Your Network’s Security With Windows 10
+Enhance Your Network’s Security with Windows 10

 We know change can be tough, but the experts at Stability Networks will help make your move to Windows 10 as seamless as possible.
-Our team brings a wealth of knowledge in the business technology industry.
+Our team brings a wealth of knowledge to the business technology industry.
 We’re always up-to-date on the latest trends in managed IT, cybersecurity, data protection, and beyond.
 With us by your side, you can count on faster, safer infrastructure, along with less downtime, more cost savings, and greater peace of mind.

 Whether you’re ready to switch to Windows 10 or have concerns about Windows 7’s limited lifespan, you can trust the experts at Stability Networks to support you with the right answers.
-Contact us to work with the best managed service provider Idaho has to offer.
+Contact us to work with the best-managed service provider Idaho has to offer.